CraigRRC/Alkaline/README.md

-# Morpheus
+# Alkaline

 ## Workflow

+1) Pull from develop often
+2) Use prefabs almost all the time
+3) If you need to change a scene, make sure nobody else has changed that scene.
-1) Create a branch with the name of the feature you are working on.
+4) Create a branch with the name of the feature you are working on.
 Ex: CharacterMovement
-2) Pull from develop to deal with merge conflicts before merging into develop.
-3) Work with team on merge conflicts.
+5) Work with team on merge conflicts.
-4) Merge branch into develop when the feature is complete and merge conflicts are resolved.
+6) Merge branch into develop when the feature is complete
-5) Pull from develop often
+7) Pull from develop often